Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Memory Management/Allocation/Non-contiguous/Paging/Virtual Memory.md

 ##### Step 3:

-* OS checks where that page is present in seconda
+* OS checks where that page is present in secondary memory.

+##### Step 4:

+* OS loads page from secondary memory to free frame in main memory.

+##### Step 5:

+* Now main memory contain corresponding frame so we need to change bit in page table
+* added frame number information in page table

+##### Step6:

+* CPU restart execution of a instruction.